 The 46 Km Long Elements Of The Building’s Facade Articulates Themes That Are Crucial For The Modern World

-‘The Mechanics Of Wonder’ Concept Steals The Show
+The Concept Of ‘The Mechanics Of Wonder’ Steals The Show

-This exhibition pays tribute to the human brain.
-It is the science of the brain that brings the most important discoveries of the 21st century.
-These discoveries will have a deep impact on the consciousness and the minds and will transform human lives.
-The more humans understand the workings of the brain the more they admire it.
+The human brain is honoured in this show.
+Brain science is responsible for many of the most significant discoveries of the twenty-first century.
+These discoveries will have a profound impact on human consciousness and thinking and will change people’s lives forever.
+The more we learn about how the brain works, the more we admire it.

-The Gigantic Scultupre Of The Human Brain Majestically Floats In A 13.5 Meter High Space
+The Human Brain’s Gigantic Sculpture Floats Majestically In A 13.5 Meter High Space

 Have you fetched your Expo 2020 Passports yet?